-Delicious, pretty little apple buns, filled with chunks of apple and flavoured with a ribbon of cinnamon.
+Delicious and pretty sticky apple cinnamon buns, filled with cinnamon-coated chunks of apple and finished with a sticky maple glaze.

-Now about these buns.
-They are super easy to make, but it was easier to take pictures of the shaping than to try to explain in in words, so there is a small step-by-step how to shape photo in the recipe card below and the full large image here, just to show the process.
+They rolls are super easy to make, but it was easier to take pictures of the shaping than to try to explain in in words, so here is a small step-by-step how to shape them.
 Easy peasy!

 Ingredients